Arthur-Sebastian/quikweb/README.md

 | components-dir | component directory path   |
 | page-source    | page source JSON file path |

 A directory named `render` containing your rendered `index.html` file will be created in the project root as a result.

 ## Tutorial

-To learn how to use Quikweb, following the [tutorial](/docs/README.md) is recommended.
+To learn how to use Quikweb, following the [tutorial](/docs/TUTORIAL.md) is recommended.
 It contains many examples and useful notes on particular topics.

 ## Roadmap

 - better handling of file paths
-- automated resource (e.g. image) bunding
+- automated resource bundling
 - support for JavaScript enabled components
 - improved tutorial
 - web app builder